• Free shipping on all orders

 colorful cichlids in aquarium

-A pest snail infestation is quite a common problem in most home aquariums.
-Snails are known for having rapid and uncontrolled breeding rates and a few snails can turn into hundreds within a few months.
-This is a dreaded problem for aquarists that use live plants and other natural items in the tank or pond.
+A snail infestation is quite a common problem in home aquariums.
+Snails are known for having rapid and uncontrolled breeding rates, and a few can turn into hundreds within a few months.
+This is a dreaded problem for aquarists who use live plants and other natural items in the tank or pond.

-Snails hitchhike on these plants as eggs or hatchlings and can remain undetected as they enter the new body of water.
+Snails hitchhike on plants as eggs or hatchlings and can remain undetected as they enter a new body of water.

 tropical fish 2 divider